Calming Mindfulness Script For Anxiety + FREE Printable

 – – –

 And that’s it.
 I hope you like this calming mindfulness script and find it helpful.
-You can download it as a printable by clicking the link below:
+You can get it as a printable right here:

 P. S. Scroll down to get more anxiety and mental health tips and don’t forget to rate this article on the way!